Parâmetros de processamento CNC de alumínio: Otimize a eficiência, Qualidade & Vida útil da ferramenta

 Depth of cut is the distance the tool penetrates the workpiece (milímetros).
 It balances material removal rate and tool load—aluminum’s softness lets you use larger depths than steel.

-Acabamento0.1–0.5Achieve final dimensions and surface finish; avoid overcutting.Afiado, high-precision tools (Por exemplo, 4mm diameter TiAlN-coated end mills).
+Acabamento0.1–0.5Achieve final dimensions and surface finish; avoid overcutting.Afiado, high-precision tools (por exemplo, 4mm diameter TiAlN-coated end mills).

-4. Velocidade do eixo (N)
+4. Velocidade do fuso (N)

-Tool Diameter (D, milímetros)Velocidade do eixo (N, RPM) (for Vc=400 m/min)Nota -chave
+Tool Diameter (D, milímetros)Velocidade do fuso (N, rpm) (for Vc=400 m/min)Key Note

 342,441Small tools need high speeds—use dynamic balancing to avoid vibration.